-ECA Maritime College offers the Practical Assessment and AMPA completion as a collaborative, however students who are choosing to not complete their AMPA with us will still need to satisfy the Practical assessment component.
+ECA Maritime College offers the Practical Assessment and AMPA completion as a collaborative, however students who are choosing to not complete their AMPA with us will still need to satisfy the Practical Assessment component.

-Remote Correspondent Course Fee - \$3250.00
+Correspondent Course Fee - \$4700.00

-This includes a non-refundable deposit of \$1000.00 (plus any resources required) to be paid upon enrolment.
-The remainder of fees are payable via 5 monthly instalments of \$450.00 each month as enrolment agreement.
+This includes a non-refundable deposit of \$1000.00 (upon receiving training material (electronic or hard copy)) + any resources to be paid upon enrolment.
+The remainder of fees are payable via 5 monthly instalments of \$740.00 each month and on time.